msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

-Now let's move one the User resource class and implement methods for add,update, and delete.
+These will be enough for creating the User resource class with methods add, update, and delete.
 But first we need a Bcrypt class for hashing user passwords.
 There are few implementations or you can have a class for that which are quite easy to find on Github.
 I am going to add JBcrypt to my dependencies and use it from there.

 {% highlight xml %}
 <!-- https://mvnrepository.com/artifact/org.mindrot/jbcrypt -->